 If the optional filter parameter lastDiscoveredTime is provided, then the target document will only be returned if it has been updated since the time specified.

 addDocument(nsa, type, id, version, expires, [signature], contents)

+RETURNS status, [document], and [lastDiscoveredTime]

-This operation adds a new document to the space associated with the provider NSA.
-Once the document has been successfully created on the provider, the provider will immediately send notifications to all subscriptions with filter criteria matching the document.
+This operation adds a new document to the space associated with the DDS provider.
+Once the document has been successfully created on the provider, a copy of the created document is returned, including the lastDiscoveredTime indicating the time the document was added.
+The provider will immediately send ADD notifications to all subscriptions with filter criteria matching the document.

-nsa – The source NSA associated with the generation and management of the document within the .
+nsa – The source NSA associated with the generation and management of the document within the GDS.

 type - The unique string identifying the type of this document.

 id – The identifier of the document.
-This value must be unique in the context of the and type values.
+This value must be unique in the context of the NSA and type values.

 version - The version of the document, or more specifically, the date this version of the document was created.